usnistgov/OSCAL/docs/content/contribute/_index.md

 ## Tools

-All users but especially tool developers should consider reaching out and connecting with others using your technology stack or platform.
-See our [Resources page](/downloads/other-resources/) for more.
+All users, but especially tool developers, should consider reaching out and connecting with others using your technology stack or platform.
+See our [resources page](/downloads/other-resources/) for more information.

+You can connect with us and other developers working on OSCAL related projects on the [OSCAL Gitter](https://gitter.im/usnistgov-OSCAL/Lobby).

 ## Contact